diegoquirino/openscience/README.md

 This project is licensed under the [MIT License](LICENSE).

+---

 ## Contact

+Feel free to explore and contribute to these open science projects.
+For any questions or discussions, please open an issue or contact:

 * *Researcher:* Carlos Diego Quirino Lima
 * *E-mails:* [diego.quirino@tjpb.jus.br](mailto:diego.quirino@tjpb.jus.br) or [diego.quirino@copin.ufcg.edu.br](mailto:diego.quirino@copin.ufcg.edu.br)